Little penguin: Jervis Bay Territory

 A population of about 5,000 breeding pairs exists on Bowen Island.
 The colony has increased from 500 pairs in 1979 and 1500 pairs in 1985.
 During this time, the island was privately leased.
-The island was vacated in 1986 and is currently controlled by the federal government.
+The island was vacated in 1986.

 South Australia

 In South Australia, many Australian little penguin colony declines have been identified across the state.
 In some cases, colonies have declined to extinction (including the Neptune Islands, West Island, Wright Island, Pullen Island, and several colonies on western Kangaroo Island), while others have declined from thousands of animals to few (Granite Island and Kingscote).
 The only known mainland colony exists at Bunda Cliffs on the state's far west coast, though colonies have existed historically on the Yorke Peninsula.
 A report released in 2011 presented evidence supporting the listing of the statewide population or the more closely monitored sub-population from Gulf St. Vincent as Vulnerable under South Australia's National Parks & Wildlife Act 1972.
 As of 2014, the little penguin is not listed as a species of conservation concern, despite ongoing declines at many colonies.

-The Granite Island population has undergone a significant decline.
-Before 2000, the estimated number was over 3000, but a December 2022 survey recorded only 22 birds.
+Encounter Bay and Granite Island

+The Granite Island population has undergone a significant decline since the 20th century.
+In July 1991, National Parks and Wildlife Service South Australia estimated the Encounter Bay area (which includes Granite, West, and Wright Islands) population of little penguins to total 7,000 birds.
+A general population count conducted in early December 1991 found 571 penguins on Granite Island, and a total of 2600 in the Encounter Bay area.
+In 1992, Granite Island's population was believed to be stable, estimated to total between 1000 and 1500 little penguins.
+In 1998, the colony was considered to be "very healthy" and was estimated to contain 1800 birds.

+Before 2000, the estimated number of penguins on Granite Island was alternatively estimated as over 3000 or "more than 1600", but numbers have dropped dramatically since then.
+Rats and foxes have both been threats to the population of little penguins at times, and the millennium drought contributed to a steep decline in numbers after 2001.

+In 2001, the population count was 1,548 penguins.
+A count conducted in October 2013 totalled 38 penguins.
+A fox attack on Granite Island in 2020 reduced the population to 12 penguins.
+In late 2020, nesting little penguins were discovered on West Island, indicating recolonisation had occurred on that island since 2013, when none were found.

+A December 2022 survey estimated 22 birds on Granite Island, with a different study putting the number at 26 that year.
+After 28 birds were counted in mid-2023, researchers were hopeful of a recovery in numbers.
+A count by volunteers in late 2025 revealed the number of birds to be around 36, up from 30 the previous year.
+There were 18 active burrows.